 The Canadian Centre for Brief Coaching (CCBC)

-CCBC promotes positive change and growth in organizations, groups and individuals through Solution-Focused Brief Coaching, a strength-based approach to coaching.
-Recognizing clients’ internal resources and an orientation to the future as the key elements for sustainable change, the solution-focused approach co-constructs the client’s desired outcome through intentional inquiry on client strengths and positive past experiences.
-CCBC’s activities focus on the following: the Clinic, which offers coaching services specialized in the solution-focused method; the Institutes, which deliver education and training in solution-focused coaching as well as leadership and organizational development; and the Community, which functions as a hub for solution-focused practitioners and organizations, providing essential support and resources for lasting results.
+CCBC is a globally recognized institute for coach training, leadership development, and community building through transformative dialogues.
+We teach how people can create and leverage positive changes and growth in organizations, groups, and individuals through Solution-Focused Brief Coaching.
+We believe that recognizing one’s preferred conditions and interactions, while building on existing resources, are the key elements for sustainable change.
+CCBC’s key activities focus on the following: the Coaching Clinic, which offers coaching services specialized in the Solution-Focused method; the Leadership Institute, which delivers education and training in Solution-Focused coaching as well as leadership and organizational development; and the Research Centre, which functions as a hub for solution-focused practitioners and researchers in practice and pedagogy, providing essential support and resources for the worldwide Solution Focused communities.

 Forum for Intercultural Leadership and Learning (FILL)